Health Care

 The argument in favor was found convincing by a very large and bipartisan majority.
 The argument against was found convincing by a smaller but still substantial majority, but less than half of Democrats.

-In the end, 76% favored this proposal, including 59% of Republicans, 92% of Democrats and 75% of independents.
+A bipartisan majority of 76% favored this proposal, including 59% of Republicans, 92% of Democrats and 75% of independents.